 Bulgaria was one of the best countries we visited in Europe.
 The locals were kind, eating out was ridiculously inexpensive, and the wine was excellent.
 One of the highlights of staying in Bulgaria is the Black Sea.
 Certain regions offer a resort-like atmosphere and the sea is surprisingly warm during the summer.
 We stayed in Sofia, Plovdiv, Veliko Turnovo, and Varna.

 Plovdiv is one of Europe’s hottest destinations for remote workers.
-There are many British, Swedish, and German ex-pats working by as digital nomads who live here for the affordable apartment rentals and cheap cost of living.
+There are many British, Swedish, and German ex-pats working as digital nomads who live here for affordable apartment rentals and cheap cost of living.
 Additionally, Bulgaria offers one of the fastest internet speeds on the planet.